Thewbi/armos/doc/timers/README.md

 free-running counter - is described in chapter 14 of the Peripherals manual.
 It is a register that stores a value that is continuously incremented or decremented at a certain frequency (derived from the System Clock) that just rolls-over / wraps around.
 The initial value does not matter and the value cannot be reset.
 The free-running counter can be read.
 I am not sure if the free-running counter can trigger an interrupt.

 ARM/CPU Timer Predivider - The ARM/CPU Timer contains a register called 'timer pre-divider register'.
 It is described in chapter 14 of the Peripherals Manual.
 It's default value is 0x7D = 125.
+(Note: The default value as described in the Peripherals Manually was not set during my tests!
+Set it yourself before using the ARM/CPU Timer!)
 It is used to derive the ARM/CPU Timer frequency from the System Clock.
 The formula is: timer_clock = apb_clock / (pre_divider + 1).
 Initially

 System Timer - A timer build into the GPU.
 It is described in chapter 12 of the Peripherals Manual.
 It's physical hardware address is 0x7E003000 but after mapping the ARM CPU sees it at 0x20003000.
 The CLO register at offset 0x04 (Ox20003004) contains the current timer value.
 The timer value is incremented with a frequency of 1 Mhz.
 That means the frequency is fixed and not tied to the System Clock.